 Generate high-quality leads.

-LinkedIn makes up over half of all social traffic to B2B websites and blogs.
+of all social traffic to B2B websites and blogs.
 As one of the best social media platforms for B2B marketing, it’s the platform of choice for B2B personas, professionals, and decision-makers.

 Start your lead generation efforts on LinkedIn and fill the top of the funnel with quality leads in your specific field.
 Share original content and drive traffic towards your website through content upgrades and opt-in downloads.

 Organic content performs well.

 While paid campaigns are becoming the only way to cut through the clutter on most other social channels, LinkedIn’s algorithms still favor organic activity such as engagement and interaction.
 You can boost your reach simply by producing credible and relevant content that encourages conversation.

 As your content gains traction, it has the potential to trend in your industry hashtags, which will help you reach and connect with even more people in your target audience.
 For this reason, using the right industry-specific hashtags is key.

 Buying cycles tend to be long for B2B industries, so markets are challenged with keeping prospects entertained and engaged over longer periods of time.
 LinkedIn is the best social media platform for B2B lead nurturing, as it allows you to build authentic, professional, long-term relationships and maintain them.

 Your organization’s top leaders can build a reputation of trust and authenticity with their audience by engaging through their personal LinkedIn profiles.
 The